Continuing Professional Development (CPD)

 If you are having difficulty preparing your PDP or recording your CPD, you can download an an example PDP (pdf file), and an example CPD log (pdf file).
 These are for guidance only and aim to demonstrate the sorts of activities, scenarios and skills that might be applicable to a range of members, from interested avocational archaeologists to senior members of the profession.
 We don’t expect you to undertake exactly these activities.

-CPD has been compulsory for all corporate IfA members since October 2009.
-All members who are applying to upgrade their membership should provide CPD documentation with their application.
+CPD has been compulsory for all accredited (corporate) IfA members since October 2009.
+All members who are applying to upgrade their membership should provide PDP and CPD documentation with their application.
 A sample of the membership is asked to submit their CPD documentation for assessment every year.
-This first year is a trial, and those members who are asked to submit their documentation only need do so from October 2009.
-Once this trial year is complete will will assess how successful this first year has been.
 In introducing compulsory CPD we hope that individuals will become more motivated to increase their skills and employers will be more motivated to help their employees to do this, resulting in a more skilled sector overall.
 IfA’s Chief Executive has written an open letter to retired members about their CPD requirements.